Updated On: by

 #3 Reason – Come Out Ahead

 You may have heard about “buy term and invest the difference”.
-Here is what this means: if a term policy costs $300 annually, but a whole life policy costs $2,000 annually (same death benefit) then you have $1,700 to invest.
-Let’s say you are 30 and plan to retire at 65.
+Here is what this means: if a term policy costs $300 annually, but a whole life policy costs $2,000 annually (for the same death benefit) then you have $1,700 to invest.
+Let’s say you are age 30 and plan to retire at 65.
 In that 36 year span, you could have accumulated over $300,000 during that timeframe if you invested the “difference” – the $1,700 in this case – in a fund that returned 8% on average in a Roth IRA.

-Contrast this amount to the whole life policy illustration that the agent presented to you.
+Contrast this amount to the whole life insurance policy illustration that the agent presented to you.
 Chances are, the cash value in the illustration is much less.
 And, yes, even for those high-dividend participating policies agents like to throw around here and there.

 Now you know three reasons why whole life insurance is a bad idea.
 You have options.
 Term life insurance is type of life insurance we all pretty much need.
 If you feel you need lifetime coverage, look into a GUL.
 It is like whole life without the cash value.
 All things being equal, it is much cheaper than whole life and offering, very nearly, lifetime coverage.